 The product is liquid frisket.
 This product is often used with watercolor paintings.

-I sketched a basic scene onto the board, and then inked in the sky.
+I began the artwork in a similar fashion as the first one.
+I sketched a basic scene onto the board.
+I inked in the sky.
 I didn’t bother with the embossed dots.
+Lastly, I activated the ink with a little heat.

 Afterwards I applied the liquid frisket to the board using a silicone paintbrush.
 I like this type of brush because if the frisket dries on the brush, I can easily peel it off.